Your Lead Role

 You may also see the set of competencies that you have mastered reach a point where you suddenly have an increased sense of confidence that you can go forth into the adult world and succeed without a lot of parental support and guidance.

 That is what happens to others as you change.
-Your changes may require changes in others and that can be resisted -it often is.
+As you become more mature and more complete as a person, your changes may require changes in others and that can be resisted – it often is.